a-hansen/aon/README.md

 as property sheets.

 #### Stream Friendly
-Many binary formats encode object and array lengths at the start of the structure.
+Some binary formats encode object and array lengths at the start of the structure.
 This makes it too difficult, for example, to write 48K of query results before terminating a message.